 Xentria Shares Initial Findings of Novel Biologic XTMAB-16’s Potential to Reduce Sarcoidosis Granuloma

-CHICAGO, JUNE 23, 2022 - Xentria Inc., a biotech company focused on developing novel biologics to address unmet clinical needs, presented its first set of data showing its novel biologic, XTMAB-16, has the potential to reduce the formation of sarcoidosis granulomas.
+CHICAGO, IL, June 24, 2022 - Xentria Inc., a biotech company focused on developing novel biologics to address unmet clinical needs, presented its first set of data showing its novel biologic, XTMAB-16, has the potential to reduce the formation of sarcoidosis granulomas.

 Sarcoidosis is a chronic, inflammatory disorder that can affect multiple organs and bodily systems including the skin, eyes, heart, and central nervous system.
 More than 90% of cases involve the lungs.
 Symptoms range from asymptomatic to severe — including respiratory problems, blindness, neurological disease, and cardiac death.
 There is no tumor necrosis factor (TNF)-inhibitor currently FDA approved for the treatment of sarcoidosis.